nrb171/Automatic-Publication-Summarization/README.md

 Format your `Papers` folder as follows:

 `Papers`
-  Processed papers are stored here.
+- Processed papers are stored here.

-  `/Papers/.APMS`
+`/Papers/.APS`
-    The scripts from APS go here.
+- The scripts from APS go here.
+- The key.ini file goes here.

 `/Papers/.embeddings`
-    Processed summarizations and embeddings database stored here.
+- Processed summarizations and embeddings database stored here.

-To run APS, navigate to `Papers` and run `python ./.APS/APS.py` Additional keyword argument (`-d`) can be accepted to change the directory of the `/Papers/` and `/Papers/.embeddings/` folders.
+To run APS, navigate to `Papers/.APS` and run `python APS.py` Additional keyword argument (`-d`) can be accepted to change the directory of the `/Papers/` and `/Papers/.embeddings/` folders.

 # Features to be implemented